 Everlane was founded in 2011 by then 25-year old engineer Michael Preysman and promises “radical transparency” into its supply chain, offering some insight into input costs and the workers behind the clothing.
 (On Black Friday in 2016, Everlane donated profits to help improve the lives of workers at its factories in Vietnam.)
 Everlane makes standout and reasonably-priced men’s wardrobe staples including soft t-shirts, super-comfortable cashmere crew and v-neck sweaters, fleece pants, backpacks and outerwear.

 DISCOUNT: Modern Fellows’ readers receive a discount of $20 off your first shirt

 Proper Cloth offers made-to-measure shirting online and via a showroom in New York.
 Their photos pull you in, and the fabrics, customer service and enthusiasm and execution should make you stick around.
 The photos, descriptions, and online community that the company has built up help to convey a ton of useful information about Proper Cloth’s shirts and help diminish the uncertainty of buying online.
 Most importantly, it’s easy to perfect the fit, the fabrics are amazing, and their customer service guarantee is solid.
 Modern Fellows’ readers receive a discount of $20 off your first shirt via this link.
 Read more: Proper Cloth Shirt Review

-Ledbury gets a special mention for an amazing selection of off-the-rack dress and business casual shirts.
+Richmond-based Ledbury gets a special mention for an amazing selection of off-the-rack dress and business casual shirts.
 While their basic whites and blues are terrific, their bolder patterns and colors — oranges, yellows, greens and purples in glen plaids, checks and stripes — really pop.

-— Custom Suits —
+Custom Tailored Suits

 The great promise is that there is a company out there who can nail it, crafting a suit that – with a few adjustments here and there – fits better and is less costly than marked-up off-the-rack fashion labels.
 Online custom tailor Black Lapel produces suits that feel complete, personal, and like a suit ought to fit — much more than the sum of its parts — at around $500.
 Read more: Review: The Black Lapel Suit

 In an era where U.S. consumers have been spoiled by free shipping and unconditional satisfaction guaranteed promises on e-commerce purchases, Sam Hober’s policies and approach are old-school, but their ties are amazing.
 Their grenadine ties — in a variety of weaves and colors — are particularly impressive, and it’s nice to be able to custom order a tie in our favorite width (2.75 inches) and length (57 inches).
 Read more: From Thailand, Custom Necktie Tailor Sam Hober Takes an Old Fashioned Approach to a Digital Age Business